Peperomia Obtusifolia Care: Growing The Baby Rubber Plant

 This plant is characterized by thick, wide, deep green foliage.

 The baby rubber plant produces spikes of small white flowers.
-However, the blooms are insignificant because of their small size with no fragrance.
+However, the blooms are insignificant because of their small size and lack of fragrance.

 The glossy, spoon-shaped, fleshy, succulent-like leaves are usually dark green, but you can also find cultivars with white and green marble-like variegation.